India: Farmers launch nationwide strike over new laws | DW | 08.12.2020

 "We are fighting for our rights.
 We won't rest until we reach the capital and force the government to abolish these black laws,'' said Majhinder Singh Dhaliwal, a farmers' leader.

-Opposition parties and even some allies of Prime Minister Narendra Modi have called the laws anti-farmer and pro-corporation and called on the government to accept the farmers' demand to roll back the laws.
+Opposition parties and even some allies of Prime Minister Narendra Modi have called the laws anti-farmer and pro-corporation and called on the government to accept the farmers' demand to roll them back.

 More than 15 opposition parties and many non-BJP-ruled state governments have backed the strikes.
 The government has accused Congress, the main opposition party, of opportunism.